 Markthalle Neun: the culinary multitool among Berlin’s restaurants

-Are you planning to go out with several people and too many tastes clash, leaving you unable to find a suitable restaurant?
+Are you planning to go out with a group and find that too many tastes clash and you can’t find a suitable restaurant?
 Then the cozy Markthalle Neun in Kreuzberg is just right for you.
 Here, for once, too many cooks don’t spoil the broth!
-The interior of the old hall consists mainly of small restaurants and market stalls that offer their respective dishes here.
-They are connected by small alleyways and several seating areas where you can eat comfortably.
-Once everyone has found what they like, you can still eat together thanks to the practical concept, which makes the win-win situation perfect!
+The interior of the old hall consists mainly of small restaurants and market stalls offering their respective dishes.
+They are connected by small alleys and several seating areas where you can eat in comfort.
+Once everyone has found something they like, you can still eat together thanks to the practical concept, making it a perfect win-win situation!

 📍Location: Pücklerstraße 34 | Kreuzberg

-To the Bone: meat products straight from Italy
+To the Bone: Meat products directly from Italy

 Wen Cheng: the best noodles in Berlin